JosefNemec/PlayniteDocs/docs/manual/gettingStarted/helpAndTroubleshooting/troubleshooting.md

 Slow hard drives or disabled GPU acceleration can cause this issue.
 Ensure that Hardware acceleration is enabled and try enabling `Asynchronous image loading` in `Settings` > `Advanced` > `Performance`.

+**Extra window borders or window content disappearing**

+Usually happens when software that affects window rendering/positioning is installed.
+For example tools like `Mica For Everyone` and similar.

 ### Can't install into specific folder

 This issue occurs when the installer lacks the necessary permissions to write to the selected destination folder.
 If you encounter this problem, try using a different location for the installation.